 5. Mind your mattress.

 People who are allergic to dust mites should invest in allergy-proof cases for pillows, mattresses and box springs.
+I have been really tired the last few days and have been trying to figure out what time should i go to sleep.
 Another good rule of thumb when it comes to the bedroom: Don’t let pets spend significant amounts of time there.
 Even if you’re not allergic to Fido, he can carry mold or pollen in his fur.
 To prevent animals from making your symptoms worse, brush your pets’ fur and bathe them weekly — and make sure to do it outside.

 By Robin Hilmantel